Matthew-R0driguez/Adventure-Game-Lesson/README.md

 # Adventure-Game-Lesson
 A lesson for students on using a matrix to make a text adventure game map.
-It can be extended to create a general adventure game engine.
+It can be extended to create a general adventure game engine. recently added a graphic version of the game